Do you store customer data from the customer Atlassian instance?

 Do you have a process in place for managing security vulnerabilities in your applications?

-Yes, based on Atlassian's security bug fix policy, here is how Envision handles security vulnerabilities in its products.
+Yes, based on Atlassian's security bug fix policy, Smart Guess has a process for handling security vulnerabilities in its products.

 Security bug fix Service Level Objectives

-Envision sets service level objectives for fixing security vulnerabilities based on the Atlassian definition of security severity levels.
-The following timeframes are defined for fixing security issues in Envision products.
+Smart Guess sets service-level objectives for fixing security vulnerabilities based on the Atlassian definition of security severity levels.
+The following timeframes are defined for fixing security issues in Smart Guess products.

 Security Vulnerability Resolution Timeframes

-When a Critical security vulnerability is discovered by Envision or reported by a third party, Envision will issue a new, fixed release for the current version of the affected product as soon as possible.
+When a Critical security vulnerability is discovered by Smart Guess or reported by a third party, Smart Guess will issue a new, fixed release for the current version of the affected product as soon as possible.

-When a security issue of a High, Medium or Low severity is discovered, Envision will aim to release a fix within the service level objectives listed above.
+When a security issue of a High, Medium, or Low severity is discovered, Smart Guess will aim to release a fix within the service level objectives listed above.